Rewan air crash: Personnel

-It's believed the aircraft encountered a violent electrical storm south of Rolleston which caused it disintegrate and crash on Rewan Station.
-The wreckage was discovered on 18 November 1943.

 The bodies recovered from the wreckage were initially taken to Springsure before being transported to Rockhampton.
-The bodies of the Americans were then taken to Ipswich where they were buried, before being returned to the United States.
-The bodies of the Australians were buried in the Rockhampton War Cemetery at the North Rockhampton Cemetery on 25 November 1943.
+The bodies of the US military were then taken to Ipswich where they were buried, before being returned to the United States.
+The bodies of the Australian military were buried in the Rockhampton War Cemetery at the North Rockhampton Cemetery on 25 November 1943.

+Memorial

 A memorial, which consists of the aircraft's engines, wings and undercarriage, was erected near the crash site in 2004.
 It was dedicated at a special ceremony on 26 April 2004.